Legal Justifications

 2. Third Party Content (Publisher Materials and Attributable Content):

 In addition to scrutinizing publisher content, faculty must inspect all materials coming from other third party sources for accessibility.
 A prominent example of this is instructors using videos from YouTube in their course.
 These videos must be accessible to those with hearing impairment and thus must include closed captions .
-A note, if faculty create their own videos (Original content) these must include closed captions. for help with this please meet with our Instructional Technologists.
+A note, if faculty create their own videos (original content) these must include closed captions.
+For help with this please meet with our Instructional Technologists.

 External Links